Scrashdown/PRU-Audio-Processing/Report/Report.md

 For now the interface is very limited, and depending on how many channels the user chooses to read, the whole program can also be very wasteful on resources.
 This is because with the current implementation, the PRU always processes the 6 channels, and the host interface's backend always records all 6 channels, even if in the end the user requests fewer channels.
 In the event the user wants to read fewer channels, the interface's front-end will just drop the data from the channels the user does not want, before sending the data to the user.

 An improvement could be to let the user choose how many channels he intends to use at most, and then only handle this number of channels instead of the maximum possible.
 However, making the CIC filter's code modular might not be a feasible task given the high performance requirements, at least with the current model of our implementation.
 A workaround would be to write several programs, possibly one for each number of channels.

+As explained earlier, the current implementation of the interface uses a very simple circular buffer we implemented ourselves, and concurrent accesses are managed using a mutex.
+This is probably a quite inefficient and unoptimized solution that could lead the interface back-end to miss the recovery of some of the samples from the PRU, if the `pcm_read` function is asked to retrieve a huge chunk of data.

+A workaround to this would probably to implement a 'smarter' concurrent circular buffer, or use of an existing one.
+One solution we considered but eventually did not have enough time to use was the `liblfds` library, which contains an implementation of a thread-safe, concurrent cirular buffer (ringbuffer).
+The library can be checked here : [https://liblfds.org/](https://liblfds.org/).

 #### Introduce further filtering on the host side